Threadnaught/svd-and-esd/README.md

 ![We have a plane of possibilities for the first basis vector](./gifs/first-basis-possibilities.gif)

 We can, however, repeat a version of the same trick we applied to find the zeroth basis vector.
-We find the line which, knowing where the point sits on the zeroth basis vector, tells us the most about where the point is in 3D space.
+We find the line which, knowing where the point sits on the plane defined by the zeroth and first basis vectors, tells us the most about where the point is in 3D space.

 ![The first basis vector has been applied](./gifs/first-basis-applied.gif)